HM Prison Thorn Cross: History

 In October 2005, a further inspection report highly praised Thorn Cross Prison, again highlighting the prisons HIT programme.
 The report also noted that Thorn Cross managed to reduce re-offending amongst its ex-inmates to just over 20 per cent, one of the best rates in the country.
 The report added that the prison had to do more to improve relations with the local community however.

 Current status

-HM Prison Thorn Cross is a Category D adult male institution for males aged 21+.
+HM Prison Thorn Cross is a Category D adult male institution for males aged 18+.
 Accommodation consists of single rooms, each prisoner having his own room key.

-Education and training courses offered at the prison include construction crafts, motor vehicles, horticulture, hospitality and catering and rail construction (NVQ level 2).
+Education and training courses offered at the prison include construction crafts, horticulture, hospitality and catering and rail construction (NVQ level 2).
 Thorn Cross has a number of partnerships with national and local employers, offering opportunities for work placements prior to, and on release.